 More features and functions: Most manual sharpeners don’t offer the features of an electric sharpener.
 If you have an extensive set of knives, including both American and Asian knives, an electric sharpener will give you the option to sharpen them all to the exact degree they require.

-We recommend looking for an electric knife sharpener with 100% diamond abrasives and at least a two-step process that will first sharpen, then hone the knife blade.
+We recommend looking for an electric knife sharpener with 100% diamond abrasives (like this one) and at least a two-step process that will first sharpen, then hone the knife blade.

 How to Use an Electric Knife Sharpener

 Though it’s really not much different than using a manual knife sharpener, you might want to see how you can pull the knife through the angle guides smoothly with the motor running, and what all of those slots are for!
 Here is a video by Smith’s, showing how to use their electric sharpener: